hndrkjs/Chess_game/README.md

 Main Chess implements the functionality of actually playing a game of chess.
 All of the pieces inherit from the Piece class.
 This class implements the basic functionality of any given piece.
 The individual classes for the pieces implement piece-specific behaviour.

-The Game class keeps track of the main rules of a game and checks whether the game is over at any given point.
-It also holds the function to prohibit invalid moves.
+The Game class implements the functionality of playing a game.
+That is, it switches between the players and checks whether the game is over.

+The Chesssboard class implements the main logic of the game.
+It holds code for all the rules and can check whether any player is in a check-mate.

 The Player class keeps track of the individual players.